-Anese is a leadership and collaboration advisor and thinking partner to leaders and organizations primarily in the design, service, and innovation spaces.
-As a leading voice on intention, energy, and presence in leadership and culture, she knows what it takes to make “busy” beautiful, and helps people create the impact they want.
-Anese built the IEP Method® to enable people to gain greater access to their own secret sauce for showing up more powerfully, collaborating more inspiringly, creating more openly, intuiting more bravely, and leading more joyfully and effectively.
+As a leading voice on Intention, Energy, and Presence (“IEP”) in leadership and culture, she created the IEP Method® to enable people to gain greater access to their own secret sauce for showing up more powerfully, collaborating more inspiringly, creating more openly, intuiting more bravely, and leading more joyfully and effectively.

 She is the author of the book Contagious Culture: Show Up, Set the Tone, and Intentionally Create an Organization that Thrives (McGraw-Hill, 11/15) which has been adopted by various learning institutions and organizations around the country as core curriculum.
 Also, she is the author of The IEP Survival Guide: First Aid for Your Presence (2015), The Little Book of Bootism (2009), and The Invitation Series (coming Fall, 2018).
 She is currently working on THIS book, Sheep Happens, to be released Q4 of 2018 or Q1 of 2019.